ankitw497/Guide-to-LangChain/README.md

 ## 6 Chatboot
 - Notebook with code to create a chatbot with conversation history

+## Chat Bot APP
+- app.py has a streamlit app code for question and answer.

 ### Credit:
 Complete Gen AI course by Krish Naik.